KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

 # Reinstall PowerShellGet and PackageManagement

-Because PowerShellGet depends on PackageManagement, issues with PackageManagement can prevent PowerShellGet from working.
-How do you install modules when Install-Module has issues?
+Because `PowerShellGet` depends on `PackageManagement`, issues with `PackageManagement` can prevent `PowerShellGet` from working.
+How do you install modules when `Install-Module` has issues?

-If Windows Defender did clean up files out of the PackageManagement module, you can import the old version of PowerShellGet in a fresh shell to use `Install-Module` again.
+If Windows Defender did clean up files out of the `PackageManagement` module, you can import the old version of `PowerShellGet` in a fresh shell to use `Install-Module` again.

     Get-Module PowerShellGet -ListAvailable |
         Where Version -eq 1.0.0.1 |